yraffah/yraffah.github.io/_drafts/A-catalyst.md

 ---

 ## A catalyst for startups and SMEs
 We are currently establishing Namaa Al Munawara in Medina province, which will be the central hub, state-owned company, that helps and provides services for startups and SMEs.
-Since we currently don't have any sort of entrepreneurial ecosystem in Saudi, Namaa Al Munawara is taking the lead and implementing it at a regional level.
+Since we currently don't have any sort of a solid entrepreneurial ecosystem in Saudi, Namaa Al Munawara is taking the lead and implementing it at a regional level in Madina.

-## Three main roles
+## Objectives

+Our main objectives at Namaa are:

+1. To have a *sustainable economic development*
+2. Create *regional socio-economic impact on citizens*

+## What are we going to do?

 Namaa is mandated with three main roles: